 Because SAC is a powerful antioxidant that prevents oxidation in the body, it has been shown to provide beneficial anti-aging properties and the ability to support a variety of bodily systems, including cardiovascular, immune, and neurological health when combined with a healthy lifestyle.
-What’s more, some research suggest that SAC may be an anti-inflammatory agent that further supports good health.
+What’s more, some research suggests that SAC may be an anti-inflammatory agent that further supports good health.

-While SAC is the primary compound in Aged Garlic Extract, it also contains other important non-sulfur compounds like allixin and saponins.
+While SAC is a primary compound in Aged Garlic Extract, it also contains other important non-sulfur compounds like allixin and saponins.
 Recent studies have found that these compounds also make important contributions to Aged Garlic Extract’s health benefits.
 All together, the unique chemical profile of Aged Garlic Extract makes it a smart addition to the quest for a healthier life.